Jerry Stolhand: Amateur career

 Late in the 1952 school year, it was announced that Stolhand's family was moving to Lake Charles, Louisiana.
 His father was transferred there by his corporation, Continental Oil Company.
 In the summer, Stolhand had much success in amateur events across the United States.
 In June, he returned to Oklahoma to defend his Oklahoma State Juniors Championship.
 He "breezed past" two early competitors to reach the semifinals.
 In semifinals, Stolhand shot under-par, including a "sizzling" 32 on the back nine, to again win easily.
 He was scheduled to play Fred Lawson in the finals.
-On June 8th, he won the event for the second straight year.
+On June 8, he won the event for the second straight year.
 Later in the summer, Stolhand won the men's golf championship of his new hometown, Lake Charles.
 In August 1952, Stolhand attempted to qualify for the Jaycee National Junior Golf Tournament, one of the top amateur golf tournaments in the United States.
 The event was held at Eugene Country Club in Eugene, Oregon.
 Stolhand easily qualified at the two round qualifier.
 He was in the top ten after the second and third rounds and in contention entering the final day.
 Though he shot a 79 in the final round he still finished in a tie for tenth.

 Stolhand intended to enter Oklahoma A&M, located in Stillwater, Oklahoma, in the fall of 1953 for college.
-In the summer prior to college he won a number of amateur events in Oklahoma.
+The summer prior to college he won a number of amateur events in Oklahoma.
 In early July, he was committed to play the Lakeside Invitational Golf Tournament, the event he won two years previous.
 He "assaulted" the Lakeside course, breaking the course record twice, to win the event.
 Later in the month, he won a Jaycee-sponsored golf meet in Ponca City, Oklahoma.
 In August, he played the "championship flight" of the Lakeside golf championship.
 He reached the finals where he was scheduled to play Ozzie Newell.
 Stolhand defeated Newell to win the tournament.
 During this era, Stolhand also served in the military.